 Philippine mobile wallet GCash raises over US$175 million in new capital

-The capital injection raises the valuation of GCash to close to US$1 billion, according to Globe's disclosure to the stock exchange on Monday.
-Bow Wave now has a 14per cent stake in Mynt, which operates GCash, via a local fund it manages.
+The capital injection raises the valuation of GCash to close to US$1 billion, according to Globe's disclosure to the stock exchange on Monday (Jan 11).
+Bow Wave now has a 14 per cent stake in Mynt, which operates GCash, via a local fund it manages.

 "The pandemic has acted as a catalyst in highlighting the importance of digital finance in society today and with this investment from Bow Wave, we look forward to further living out our vision of finance for all," Mynt President and CEO Martha Sazon said.